timothylimyl/SpaceApps_Hackathon/README.md

 </p>

-Our team is well aware of this problem which is why we believe this makes the app an even better idea for mass data collection to train a more robust AI model.
+Our team is well aware of the problem of misclassification which is why we believe that this making an app that is widely available and accessible is a great idea for mass data collection in order to train a more robust AI model.
 We believe that by pre-processing images taken by the farmer and allowing farmers to pick out leaves of interest for diagnosis (classification) will ensure great AI classification results that farmers can confidently trust in.
 The most important principle for success is a sound standardized imaging procedure that yields repeatable results.
 Our team also believes that the classifier can be extended to classify pests to support farmers.

 An illustration of our app prototype after the classifying process: